MSc/Postgraduate Diploma/Postgraduate Certificate Advanced Wildlife Conservation in Practice

-With many of the theoretical elements of the course delivered online, you will be free to develop your practical skills, such as survey techniques, species identification, community conservation, critical analysis, networking, project management, group-work and leadership during the face-to-face teaching blocks, mentored by a team of practising conservationists and academics.
+With many of the theoretical elements of the course delivered online, you'll be free to develop your practical skills.
+These include survey techniques, species identification, critical analysis, networking, project management, group-work and leadership, mentored by a team of practising conservationists and academics.

-For more details see our full glossary of learning and teaching terms.
+See our full glossary of learning and teaching terms.

-For more details see our full glossary of assessment terms.
+See our full glossary of assessment terms.